carobro/VP2_SoilMapping/README.md

 2.2 The stacks have been cut to smaller areas where the clay is definitely visible on bare fields.

 ## 3) Pre-Processing and Filtering
-ToDo
 ==> increase Saturation/contrast; decrease lightning
-==> Erosion Filter

 ## 4) Object based image classification
-Create an OBIA based on the stack and the collected training data (see Code [OBIA.ipynb](https://github.com/carobro/VP2_SoilMapping/blob/main/Code/OBIA.ipynb))
+Create Classification based on OBIA, the stack and the collected training data (see Code [OBIA.ipynb](https://github.com/carobro/VP2_SoilMapping/blob/main/Code/OBIA.ipynb))

 ## 5) Validation